Edit Content

 If you often wake up 2 or more times in one night to use the bathroom, you probably have nocturia.
 You may also notice that you feel groggy during the day and your productivity may even be impacted.
 If this sounds like you, don’t let it go untreated.

-Start by keep a bladder diary for a few days to see if you can spot any trends.
+Start by keeping a bladder diary for a few days to see if you can spot any trends.
 (Download our free bladder diary for nocturia here.)
 You may notice that you’re consuming a certain type or quantity of food or drink on the nights your nocturia occurs.
 Or maybe a specific medication that you take at night is the culprit.
 Track your activity for a few days then make some adjustments on your findings to see if it makes a difference.

 Some things you may want to try to improve nocturia include:

 • Limiting fluids a few hours before bed.
-This includes water rich foods as well.
+This includes water-rich foods as well.

 • Avoiding alcohol or caffeine before bed